Skip to main content

 The Build-Time Index

 MiniSearch benefits from a body field for full-text search, but MDX content isn't available at runtime without rendering it.
-We added a build-time generator that parses MDX files, strips markup, and produces a static JSON index:
+I added a build-time generator that parses MDX files, strips markup, and produces a static JSON index:

 pnpm prebuild # runs scripts/generate-search-index.ts